-This book will be of much interest to students of peacebuilding, conflict resolution, philosophy, and British and Irish politics.
+This book will be of much interest to practioners and students in the fields of peacebuilding, conflict resolution, philosophy, and British and Irish politics.

 Table of Contents

 Prologue: Episteme, Techne but no Phronesis